Nurse Values Her Role in the Healing Process

 To Hanson, nursing is much more than a paycheck.
 It is about building relationships and making connections with people during a wrenching time in their lives, helping them heal and making their journey through the medical system as smooth as possible.

-Hanson has been at the University of Chicago Medical Center for 12 of her 15 years in nursing and has spent time in otolaryngology, surgery and reconstructive surgery, where she now works in the Section of Plastic and Reconstructive Surgery with section chief David H. Song, MD, and Julie Park, MD, assistant professor of surgery.
+Hanson has been at the University of Chicago Medical Center for 12 of her 15 years in nursing and has spent time in otolaryngology, surgery and reconstructive surgery, where she now works in the Section of Plastic and Reconstructive Surgery with section chief David H. Song, MD, and Julie Park, MD.
 One of Hanson’s many duties is helping breast cancer patients find a "new normal" following surgery.
 The patients she sees often are reeling from their cancer diagnosis and uncertain about how to navigate the web of specialists and medical procedures they may face.

 It is the nurse who can bring order to what may seem a chaotic environment.
 "I am the go-to person," she said.
 "I think patients see me as someone they can e-mail or call with something they forgot to tell the physician.
 I see myself as the person who is bridging the gap.

 Hanson watches her patients carefully -- their body language, words and omissions -- for cues about how they are coping with their diagnosis and treatment.
 "I’m trying to get a sense of where they’re at, not just physically," she said.